+Allocation Housing

-Allocation Housing SHELAA: 198 Settlement: East Grinstead Gross Site Area (ha): 1.8 Number of Dwellings: Up to 45 Infrastructure On-site: ds the provision of: Other outdoor provisionOutdoor sportsParks and Gardens Provision of: • Sustainable Transport • Highway works measures
+SHELAA: 198 Settlement: East Grinstead

+Gross Site Area (ha): 1.8 Number of dwellings: Up to 45

+Infrastructure Number of Up to 45

-- i.
-To conserve and enhance the High Weald AONB, taking account of the landscape and natural features of the site and the surrounding settlement pattern and character in the design and layout of the site. - ii.
-Provide an appropriate buffer for the ancient woodland and Priority habitat (deciduous woodland) within the site and to the east of the site. - iii.
-Retain as much as possible and enhance the hedgerow fronting West Hoathly Road. - iv.
-Provide a link to Sunnyside Recreation Ground. - v.
-Provide suitable access from West Hoathly Road. - vi.
-Subject to technical highways work, provide an appropriate pedestrian crossing from the site to the pavement along West Hoathly Road opposite the site. - vii.
-The site lies within the brick clay (Wadhurst) Mineral Safeguarding Area, therefore the potential for mineral sterilisation should be considered in accordance with the requirements of the West Sussex Joint Minerals Local Plan and associated Safeguarding Guidance. - viii.
-It meets the requirements of other relevant development plan policies.
+Conserve and enhance the High Weald AONB, taking account of the landscape and natural features of the site and the surrounding settlement pattern and character in the design and layout of the site.
+Provide an appropriate buffer for the ancient woodland and priority habitat (deciduous woodland) within the site and to the east of the site.
+Retain as much as possible and enhance the hedgerow fronting West Hoathly Road.

+4. Provide a link to Sunnyside Recreation Ground.

+5. Provide suitable access from West Hoathly Road.

+6. Subject to technical highways work, provide an appropriate pedestrian crossing from the site to the pavement along West Hoathly Road opposite the site.

+7. The site lies within the brick clay (Wadhurst) Mineral Safeguarding Area, therefore the potential for mineral sterilisation should be considered in accordance with the requirements of the West Sussex Joint Minerals Local Plan and associated Safeguarding Guidance.